angwonson/basic-crud-pattern-perl/README.md

 ```

 ## Sample users:
-- test01 is admin
+- test01 is admin Sally
-- test02 is developer
+- test02 is developer Bob
-- test03 is plain user
+- test03 is plain user Charlie
 - all 3 have the same password 'mypass'

 ## Roles
-- admin can delete, admin the user roles
+- admin can delete tickets, admin the user roles and deactivate user
-- developer can edit, assign
+- developer can edit, assign tickets
-- plain user can create tickets and comment on them (no role in roles DB - all users are "user" role)
+- plain user can create tickets, list tickets, and comment on them (no role in roles DB - all users are "user" role)
+- anonymous user can see home page, contact, about-us, login, and create new ticket